 - Representation of clients in sensitive national security matters, including Congressional investigations, most recently (with John B. Bellinger) of Ambassador William Taylor in his appearances before the House of Representatives impeachment proceedings of President Trump and former Director of the CIA General David Petraeus in his appearances before the House of Representatives Select Committee on Benghazi.

 - Major U.S. defense and aerospace companies on a wide range of national security and government contracts issues, including transactions, internal investigations, congressional investigations, export controls, and sensitive national security issues.

 - Major European defense and aerospace companies with respect to mergers and acquisitions, contracting with the U.S. government, relationships with the U.S. government, export controls, issues of foreign ownership, and the performance of highly classified contracts.

 - In-Q-Tel, the company established by the CIA to acquire high-technology solutions for the U.S. intelligence community.

 - Finmeccanica SpA in its acquisitions of DRS Technologies, Inc.

 - Major media associations and the Newspaper Association of America on "leaks" of classified information and First Amendment issues.

 - Several leading universities on public policy and national security matters.

 - Former senior officials in matters related to national security, including: Publication of manuscripts, negotiation of film rights, and donation of papers.
-Clients include former Secretary of State Henry A. Kissinger, former Secretary of Defense the late Robert S. McNamara, and several authors, including former Senator Bob Graham and former CIA senior officer John O'Connell.
+Clients include former Secretary of State Henry A. Kissinger, former Secretary of Defense the late Robert S. McNamara, former Secretary of State the late Madeleine Albright, and several authors, including former Senator Bob Graham and former CIA senior officer John O'Connell.